 Kilkenny city is built on the banks of the river Nore.
 The river Nore is the main river flowing through the centre of Kilkenny city.
 Its should not be confused with the river Breagagh which is a tributary of the Nore and flows through that city also at Irish Town.

-What towns does the river Nore flow through?
+What towns are on the river Nore?

 Some of the bigger villages or towns that river Nore flows though or near include Castletown (Co Laois), Durrow (Co.Laois), Ballyragget (Co.
 Kilkenny), Kilkenny City, Bennetsbridge (Co.
 Kilkenny), Thomastown (Co.
 Kilkenny) and Inistioge (Co.
 Kilkenny).

 What are the main tributaries of the river Nore?

 The river Nore drains approximately 2,500 square kilometres of land over both Leinster and Munster.
 Its main tributaries that accommodate this include the river Erkina, river Dinan (aka Dinin, Deen), the Mountrath river (aka White Horse), the Breagagh, the Kings river, the Little Arrigle, and the Black Water.